ekamanelly/myPeople/README.md

 # node index

-still you Nodemon or liveServer in VScode
+still you can use Nodemon or liveServer in VScode